-A History of Terex Corporation

-Terex Corporation is a global manufacturer of aerial work platforms and telehandlers, utilities industry equipment, materials processing machinery, and tower and rough terrain cranes.
-Terex designs and builds quality products used in construction, maintenance, manufacturing, energy, minerals and materials management applications.
-The origins of Terex date to 1933, when the Euclid Company was founded by George A. Armington to build hauling trucks.
-The Company grew and diversified over the years, principally through acquisitions.
+The origins of Terex Corporation date to 1933, when the Euclid Company was founded by George A. Armington to build hauling trucks.
+Operated by various owners over the years, the Company grew, diversified, evolved, and eventually became publicly held.
 The name Terex was coined in 1970 by then-owner General Motors from the Latin "terra" (earth) and "rex" (king).
-In 1991, Terex was first listed on The New York Stock Exchange (NYSE:TEX).

-Today, the publicly owned Terex is organized within two business segments: Aerial Work Platforms, based in Redmond, Washington; and Materials Processing, based in Northern Ireland.
-This brief history focuses on the major corporate milestones and how today's portfolio of businesses came to be part of Terex.
+In 1991, Terex was listed on The New York Stock Exchange (NYSE:TEX).
+Today, the Company manufactures and sells products across most of the world.
+Terex is organized in two business segments: Materials Processing, based in Northern Ireland, and Aerial Work Platforms, based in Bothell, Washington.
+Corporate headquarters are in Norwalk, Connecticut.
+This brief history focuses on the major business milestones and how today's portfolio of more than 20 brands came to be part of Terex.
 The timeline recognizes the origins of our leading brands and businesses and some of the visionaries who shaped the Company.

-• 1933 - Entrepreneur George A. Armington founds the Euclid Company, forerunner of Terex, to design and build hauling dump trucks.
+1930s 1933 Entrepreneur George A. Armington founds the Euclid Company, a forerunner of Terex, to design and build hauling dump trucks.
 For many years, "Euclid" would be the gold standard in dump trucks.
-With his five sons he also founded the Armington Electric Hoist Company, in 1907, and he invented the first scraper in 1924.
+With his five sons, he also founded the Armington Electric Hoist Company, in 1907, and he invented the first scraper in 1924.

+1934

-1934 - Euclid launches the world's first off-road hauler, the rear-dump 1Z Trac-Truk.
+Euclid launches the world's first off-road hauler, the rear-dump 1Z Trac-Truk.

 1940s - 1950s

+1940s

+Euclid grows rapidly, becoming a major supplier to vehicles during World War II.

+1953

+General Motors purchases Euclid and develops its "Euclid Division," expanding the business to include

+1940s - 1950s Cont.